Julian Paul Keenan: Career

 Keenan joined the faculty at Montclair State University in 2001 where he established the Cognitive Neuroimaging Laboratory.
 In 2012, NJ.com named him one of the 20 most impactful intellects in New Jersey.

 He is the founding editor of the journal Social Neuroscience and has published his work in Science and Nature.

 He discovered that the brain correlates of self-face recognition are mediated in the right hemisphere.
 His lab further determined the critical role the medial prefrontal cortex plays in deception and self-deception.

 He was an early adopter of transcranial magnetic stimulation (TMS) for use in cognitive neuroscience and continues to employ it in his current research.

 His work has reached the public through major media outlets including Radio Lab and Hulu.

 In graduate school, Keenan established himself as an ardent supporter of equal rights in neuroscience with his very first publication discrediting The Bell Curve, a racially-charged popular press book.
 His work in with Keith Whitfield, president of the University of Nevada, Las Vegas, while very brief, inspired Keenan to create the Erase Racism in Neuroscience project.
 This work has led to the first publication on how to effectively provide TMS in hair typified by minority populations.
+Keenan also served as the President of the AFT 1904, a union representing Montclair State University.